shaunduncan/helga/docs/source/plugins.rst

 Match Plugins
 ^^^^^^^^^^^^^
 Match plugins are those that are intended to be a form of autoresponder.
-They are meant to provide some extra meaning or context to what a user has said in IRC.
+They are meant to provide some extra meaning or context to what a user has said in chat.
 For these types of plugins, you will use the :func:`@match <helga.plugins.match>` decorator:

 .. autofunction:: helga.plugins.match